 For APEX, Afro People Lives Matters = Afro Portuguese , Afro French,

-Afro Caribbean, Afro American, Afro Spanish and all Afro Descendants.
-These lives matter.
+Afro Caribbean, Afro American, Afro Spanish, Afro Descendants, and Caucasians lives matter.
+All lives matter.

 What do we mean by "CHANGE THE NARRATIVE"?